Chapter Forty Jealousy

 “Unlike you, I’m not rich.
 I don’t have family with generational wealth to fall back on.
 Unlike Ali, I’m not as brilliant and accomplished.
 I’m not that smart.
 I don’t have the Chapel Hill degree and the unlimited ambition and all that oozing talent.
 I have ADHD, so many issues that could fill a building bigger than this, and I have to work fifty times harder just to live up to being normal and mediocre.
 Even for only part of the day.
 Yes, sad and pathetic, isn’t it.
 Whatever.
 I’ve learned to live with it and in doing so, my boring data entry part-time, online, minimum wage job without benefits allows me a few hours a day to be creative.
 That’s a sacrifice I knew I unfortunately had to make when the corporate world booted me.
 This to not only save my sanity but my overall physical well-being.
 Now, we could argue I’m a kept woman”—I shrug—”sure, Ali pays the rent … ” my voice fades as I realize we were in each other’s face.
 Not so much attacking as settling in.
 This long hot stare continues for what feels like an hour, or ten—though, not really, and I try to back away, but am rooted in place.

 I back away slowly still staring at him feeling my face flame hot.
 “I need to—to take a shower,” and quickly disappear into my room but not before I hear Ali yell: “Make it cold cuz we’re leaving!
-I love you!”
+We love you!”

 © 2020 Pamela Gay Mullins